wdi-sg/recipe-keeper/README.md

 Users will be able to:

-- Add a new recipie.
+- Add a new recipe.

-- See all the recipies that exist.
+- See all the recipes that exist.

-- Edit recipies that currently exist.
+- Edit recipes that currently exist.

-- Delete recipies.
+- Delete recipes.

 A single page should have at least 3 pieces of information: